 Upon arriving in Dijon a few days before our bicycle tour, we stepped off of the train to 90+ degree temperatures and the forecast for our originally scheduled tour date called for 100% chance of rain.
 Hmmm… not ideal either way.
 We postponed by one day and it was definitely the right choice.
 Although we wore long sleeves to ward off a slight chill in the air, the rain held off and the puffy gray clouds against the blue sky and the green hillsides set the scene for a perfect day.

 Truth be told I’m not much of a wine drinker and I don’t have an appreciative palate for fine wine, but I do know what I enjoy and I’ve been told that’s what counts.
 Or, at least that’s what I tell myself.
 But, Abi definitely appreciates fine wine – having been in the restaurant business for 20+ years – and he thoroughly enjoyed our cellar tour and tasting at Chateau de Chassagne Montrachet.
 It was as if he’d come full circle from purchasing their wine for our restaurant 20+ years ago, and actually being at the winery.
 Really quite a special experience.

 Spending the day with the crew of Active Tours, riding through the vineyards, enjoying three tastings and savoring a delicious lunch with a cordial group of people, all made for a fantastic day in the Burgundy wine region of France.

-Our tour was sponsored in part by Active Tours.
+We were media guests of Active Tours.
 To see more photos from our day, please visit our Facebook and Instagram pages.
 Especially, if you want to see the photos from our decidedly delicious lunch.
 Oh-la-la!